anthonychu/node-todo/README.md

 ### Build and push the Docker image to ACR

 1. Build the Docker image using ACR.
-This command tags the image as `nodetodo:latest` and pushes it to your ACR.
+This command tags the image as `nodetodo:0.1` and pushes it to your ACR.

     ```
-    az acr build -t nodetodo:latest -r $REGISTRY_NAME .
+    az acr build -t nodetodo:0.1 -r $REGISTRY_NAME .
     ```

-1. Confirm that `nodetodo:latest` exists in your Azure Container Registry:
+1. Confirm that `nodetodo:0.1` exists in your Azure Container Registry:

     ```
     az acr repository show-tags -n $REGISTRY_NAME --repository nodetodo